 In the early part of January, we are still within the Christmas season.
 The Solemnity of Mary, the Mother of God (Jan.
-1) is a holy day of obligation, at least in normal times.
-At the Baptism of the Lord (January 10) , we pass from the Christmas season to a segment of Ordinary Time prior to the Lenten season, from the liturgical color white to green.
+1) is a holy day of obligation.
+At the Baptism of the Lord (January 9), we pass from the Christmas season to a segment of Ordinary Time prior to the Lenten season, from the liturgical color white to green.
 In the month of January, two American saints are commemorated, Elizabeth Ann Seton (January 4) and John Neumann (January 5).
-In the United States, January 22 is a day of Prayer for the Legal Protection of Unborn Children, in recognition of the Roe v.
-Wade decision of 1973.
+January 22 is a day of prayer for the legal protection of the unborn.

 MAJOR SAINTS AND FEAST DAYS OF JANUARY

 |January 4||Elizabeth Ann Seton||Memorial|

 |January 5||John Neumann, Bishop||Memorial|

 |January 9||Baptism of the Lord||Feast|

 |January 13||Hilary, Bishop and Doctor|

 |January 20||Fabian, Pope and Martyr|